Intel Ironically Removes Cannon Lake Graphics Driver That Wasn't Needed Anyway

 And according to the list of changes to the Linux kernel, Intel is ironically removing support for its Cannon Lake graphics driver in the upcoming Linux kernel version 5.15.
 These chips were famously shipped without the integrated graphics engine active, meaning the graphics drivers weren't even needed.
 Interestingly, the chips did have an integrated Gen 10 graphics engine, but Intel disabled the graphics in a sure sign that there were yield problems with its 10nm process that it wasn't being entirely forthcoming about.
-In fact, Intel also limited these chips to the China region to keep them away from Western audiences.
+In fact, Intel also limited the notebook-bound Cannon Lake chips to the China region to keep them away from Western audiences, though the chips later landed in NUCs that were available globally.
 What followed was a long string of further 10nm delays that gave its competitor AMD a massive advantage, and Intel still hasn't fully recovered from the impact.

 Perhaps the biggest news, besides the enablement code for DG2, is the removal of support for Intel Cannon Lake graphics.
 The i915 GFX driver will no longer support Cannon Lake graphics in the upcoming Linux kernel version 5.15.
 This means that Intel considers Cannon Lake's graphics driver as a bloated addition to the i915 GFX driver, and hence, it is removing it.
 The driver didn't matter anyway — the graphics engine never worked.